spotlightpa/poor-richard/content/news/2023-02-15-SPLLUZVOTE.md

 During the 2020 election, a worker in Luzerne <a href="https://apnews.com/article/election-2020-local-elections-pennsylvania-elections-campaigns-07ab572103d67a3341011a691118f696">improperly threw out nine ballots</a>, an incident then-President Donald Trump seized upon to sow doubt in mail voting.
 The U.S. attorney for the Middle District of Pennsylvania later said <a href="https://www.justice.gov/usao-mdpa/pr/investigation-concluded-luzerne-county-ballot-case">there was no criminal intent</a>, and the Pennsylvania Department of State said the mistake was <a href="https://apnews.com/article/election-2020-donald-trump-state-elections-pennsylvania-elections-dccd3f68f7d533c3e2a1c571d5affa7b">due to poor training</a>.

-The director had less than a year of experience at the time, and there was no deputy director in place.
+The director had less than a year of experience at the time.

 Then, during the May 2021 primary, Republican ballots displayed on voting machine screens were <a href="https://www.timesleader.com/news/1493598/cause-of-luzerne-county-ballot-mislabeling-identified">mistakenly labeled as Democratic</a>.
 A new director and deputy director had just been hired.